-Ur, together with Babylon, is probably the best known city of Mesopotamia.
+Ur, together with Babylon, is probably the best-known city of Mesopotamia.
+It is a prime example of Iraq’s phenomenal archaeological sites.
 The wealth of modern literature and the glittering objects in museums worldwide has made this so.
-Ur is known locally as Tell Muqeihar or ‘mound of bitumen’, a name taken from the 18m-high ruins of the ziggurat, which dominated the otherwise desolate site.
-During the 3rd Ur Dynasty (c2124–2015BC) Ur was probably isolated from the plain by the Euphrates, which is thought to have flowed to the west of the ziggurat at a distance of perhaps 200m and by a system of canals which acted as a protection for the city.
-At this time the city had two harbours, one to the north and the other to the southwest.
-The rest of the city was entirely taken up by the official and residential quarters.
+Ur is known locally as Tel Muqeihar or ‘mound of bitumen’, a name taken from the 18m-high ruins of the ziggurat, which dominated the otherwise desolate site.
+The visible remains of the ziggurat itself are of two widely different periods, an early structure built by Ur-Nammu about 2300BC having been enlarged and rebuilt by Nabonidus in the 6th Century BC.

 The site of this city is huge and remarkable remains can be seen of the harbour temples and the great city wall which is an astonishing piece of work and almost oval in shape.

 The third-Dynasty mausoleum contains the Royal Tombs which form the eastern limit of the great cemetery.
 The graves vary in date from the beginning of the Early Dynastic to the end of the Akkadian period, and were consequently superimposed and often inter-penetrating.
 The majority have disappeared in the process of excavating, but some of the vaulted tombs in which important people were buried still remain.

 Behind the Royal Tombs are some large spoil heaps and the foundations of many ancient houses, a few of which have been reconstructed.
 It is claimed that this is the place where Abraham lived with his family.
 Walkways have been constructed between the ziggurat, the Royal Tombs and the reconstructed Abraham’s House.